 These are all excellent tips for a new dad!

-I was once a new Dad, and now I am a slightly more experienced Dad.
+I was once a new dad, and now I am a slightly more experienced dad.
 You never stop learning.
-The things you learn when they are a Baby is cool, but they are not going to help you when they are 3 years old.
-Well, some might be, but on the most part, they will not.
+The things you learn when they are a baby is cool, but they are not going to help you when they are 3 years old.
+Well, some might be, but for the most part, they will not.

 Approach parenting with an open mind and a willingness to learn all of the time and you will find it difficult to fail.